 4. Levien TL.
 Advances in the treatment of Raynaud's phenomenon.
 Vasc Health Risk Manag.
 2010 Mar 24;6:167-77.

 6. Malenfant D, Catton M, Pope JE.
-The efficacy of complimentary and alternative medicine in the treatment of Raynaud's phenomenon: A literature review and meta-analysis.
+The efficacy of complementary and alternative medicine in the treatment of Raynaud's phenomenon: A literature review and meta-analysis.
 Rheumatology (Oxford).
 2009 Jul;48(7):791-5.

 Author(s) and date